MaxHalford/sorobn/README.md

 We can also answer questions that involve multiple query variables, for instance:

-> What are the chances of that John and Mary call if there is an earthquake?
+> What are the chances that John and Mary call if an earthquake happens?

 ```python
 >>> bn.query('John calls', 'Mary calls', event={'Earthquake': True})